akvo/akvo-flow-docs/docs/fieldapp2.0/5-projects-and-surveys.rst

 *Insert stats screenshot*

+*Note:* The current version of Akvo FLOW does not allow project synchronisation or download.
+Projects are **automatically created** with each form synchronisation.

 Data Points
 -----------

 A Data Point contains all the information collected for a particular *entity*.
-Some Data Points hold more than one survey, and all their responses will be part of the same Data Point.
+Some Data Points hold more than one form, and all their responses will be part of the same Data Point.
 This is particularly useful when the goal is to track data changes over time, and a given point needs to be checked out on a periodical basis.
-This allows us to effectively relate survey responses to the same point, even collecting multiple responses of the same survey.
+This allows us to effectively relate form responses to the same point, even collecting multiple responses of the same form.

-Each Data Point has a unique identifier, along with a meaningful name (automatically created based on survey responses) and a geolocation.
+Each Data Point has a unique identifier, along with a meaningful name (automatically created based on form responses) and a geolocation.
 To select a Data Point, click on its row in the *Data Points* tab, or browse the *Map* tab to find it.
 You can alternatively use the *search* functionality, simply clicking the search icon and typing the Data Point name or ID.

 *Insert map tab screenshot*

-// Before we dive into surveys, we need to make a subtle difference between the two types of Data Points we might find in the app.

 Monitored Data Points
 ^^^^^^^^^^^^^^^^^^^^^

-A monitored Data Point is one that contains multiple surveys within it.
-Typically, one of this surveys will be the *Registration form*, which will collect basic data about the entity being surveyed.
+A monitored Data Point is one that contains multiple forms within it.
+Typically, one of this forms will be the *Registration form*, which will collect basic data about the entity being surveyed.
 This normally involves collecting the name, location, etc -- In essence, attributes that **do not** change over time.
-All surveys responded in a Monitored Data Point will be appended to the history tab.
+All forms responded in a Monitored Data Point will be appended to the history tab.
 This will let us browse any data collected for a particular point.

 *Insert history tab screenshot*